-A love for cooking has not only landed Nishant Doshi his Red Seal certification, but also the distinction of being TRU’s first international student to have completed all three levels of the Professional Cook program.
+A love for cooking not only landed Nishant Doshi his Red Seal certification, but also the distinction of being TRU’s first international student to have completed the three levels of the Professional Cook program.

 “It feels really good because it’s been a long journey since I got here,” said Doshi, who came from India to take business, but switched direction after a year.
 “It feels like quite an achievement because I didn’t know a lot about cooking when I started the program, but I kept catching up and catching up and here I am today.
 It’s such a wonderful feeling and I didn’t know that I was the first international student, so that makes it extra special.”

 TRU’s culinary program has had international students in the past, but none had gone beyond level 2.
 For some, it was a matter of finances and for others, it was a matter of juggling visa rules around school and work with collecting enough applicable work hours.
 To receive Red Seal certification, graduates must complete a total of 5,000 work hours, with 3,000 of those in level 3.
 Levels 1 and 2 each require 1,000 hours.

 It took three years for Doshi to reach this point and it could have been quicker had he not taken that first year of business.
 But with a goal of one-day opening his own restaurant, that year is likely to come in handy.

 “I know a lot of Indian cooking and a lot of Chinese cooking and I want to open up a restaurant with all kinds of flavours that people are familiar with.
 In Canada, you have people from all over the world and I would like to put up all the flavours people know and do it my way.
 I have business background and kitchen experience — what a perfect combination.”

 Because all his paperwork had not been approved in time, Doshi will formerly recognize his accomplishment at Fall Convocation on Oct.
 13.